 Chris Gore, The Ultimate Film Festival Survival Guide

-Now in its 27th year, the FLICKERS' RHODE ISLAND INTERNATIONAL FILM FESTIVAL celebrates the independent spirit in film and has become a haven for independent filmmakers from throughout the world.
-In 2022, the Festival presented 383 films representing works that were shot and produced in 106 countries.
-There were 92 World Premieres and US/North American Premieres.
-Moving the Festival back to a post-COVID normal was the goal of the 2023 event, which maximized its in-person screening offerings, expanded its industry panel events, and hosted numerous receptions, galas, and industry mixers throughout the week.
+Now in its 28th year, the FLICKERS' RHODE ISLAND INTERNATIONAL FILM FESTIVAL celebrates the independent spirit in film and has become a haven for independent filmmakers from throughout the world.
+In 2023, the Festival presented 350 films representing works that were shot and produced in 106 countries.
+There were 94 World Premieres and US/North American Premieres.
+Expanding the Festival to its pre-covid presence was the goal of the 2023 event, which maximized its in-person screening offerings, expanded its industry panel events, and hosted numerous receptions, galas, and industry mixers throughout the week.
 This, along with expanded outdoor screening options (both on the coast and within Providence), and an online portal for on-demand and geo-blocked screenings, allowed the festival to raise the bar yet again in its industry presence and ever growing audience following both home and abroad.

 In 2002, RIIFF was selected as a qualifying festival for Best Short Subject through the Academy of Motion Picture Arts and Sciences.